Hire in Poland

 Redundancy / Severance Pay

 In general, an employee is not entitled to severance pay unless the parties agree otherwise.
 Only in the case of collective redundancies or an individual termination of employment made exclusively due to reasons not related to the employee (only by employers engaging at least 20 employees), an affected employee is entitled to severance pay which is fixed on the basis of the period of employment by the employer.
-The amount of the statutory severance pay is equal to the employee’s one to three months’ salary and cannot exceed 15 times the minimum wage (set at 3,010 PLN for 2022).
+The amount of the statutory severance pay is equal to the employee’s one to three months’ salary and cannot exceed 15 times the minimum wage (set at 3,490 PLN till June 2023).

 Post-Termination Restraints / Restrictive Covenants